newchuyalong/libgdx-learning/Running-demos-&-tests.md

 For a more in-depth description of the project setup as well as how to run and debug a libgdx project see ProjectSetupNew

 ##Creating New Tests

 To add a test:

-* Add a class to gdx-tests/src/com/badlogic/gdx/tests/, let it derive from GdxTest
+* Add a class to gdx-tests/src/com/badlogic/gdx/tests/, it should extend GdxTest
 * Add any assets you need to gdx-tests-android/assets/data.
 Ideally you want to reuse assets already in there
 * Add your class to GdxTests#tests, it's a long list of Class instances.
+Try to keep it in alphabetical order!
 This will automatically add your test to the desktop and Android test runners (E.g. LwjglTestStarter)
-* Add your test to GwtTestWrapper, through creating an Instancer.
+* INCLUDE FOR GWT: Add your test to GwtTestWrapper, through creating an Instancer.
 Your test needs to specify that it needs GL20 for it to work with the GWT test harness.
+* EXCLUDE FROM GWT: Add a line to GdxTests.gwt.xml excluding your test and giving a short explanation for why it has been excluded in an xml comment.